IIPF on social media

 The Scientific Committee is chaired by Professors Dominika Langenmayr (Catholic University Eichstätt-Ingolstadt, Germany) and Daniel Reck (University of Maryland, USA).

-Call for Papers here and further information on the Congress website.
+Further information on IIPF website here and on the Congress website.

 16th IIPF and CESifo Richard Musgrave Lecture on 21 March 2024